Management consulting vs strategy consulting. What's the difference?

 • Controlling

-All of this is done according to an organization’s goal to achieve it.
+Management consultant does all this according to an organization’s goals.
 As many consulting firms handle this, we can sum up that the big goal of management consulting is to increase the performance and efficiency of a firm.

 Who needs management consulting?

-• Management consultants can be hired to track problems.
+• Businesses hire management consultants to track problems.
 Many times employees can be too close to a problem inside the organization to be able to spot it.
-This is the moment when a consultant can join and get to the bottom of what is going on.
+This is the moment when you as a management consultant can join and get to the bottom of what is going on.

 • A consultant can be an extra staff member.
-A lot of money can be saved by a business when hiring consultants.
-This means that if you do not need full-time employees to perform a specific task, hiring consultants can be wiser.
+Businesses save a lot of money by hiring you as a management consultant.
+This means that if they don’t need full-time employees to perform a specific task, hiring consultants is wiser.
 Another advantage of hiring a consultant is that an organization can also save extra money as they do not need to pay benefits to the consultant they decide to hire.

 • A consultant can be the spark of the change.
 People do not like changes, but some of them are needed.
 A consultant can be brought to reflect on the changes that need to be implemented.